sangwooyu7/ahaanomalydetection/README.md

   - Can you identify customer types?
 (Missing)
   - Describe abnormalities

+- Data analysis
   - If we do ML
     - Think about features
     - Experiment with features
     - Choose the most informative features using dimensionality reduction
       - PCA
     - Evaluating model performance only possible in Checker
     - Make sure about 15% of input is marked sus
   - Beyond ML
     - Research some other methods
     - Some critical thinking or academic research needed how to solve this problem

 # Objective
 We want to identify fraudulent transactions.